Skip to content

 1. Traffic Congestion and Parking Difficulties.

-For instance, cities with over a million people have on-going problems with traffic congestion and finding parking.
+For instance, most cities with over a million people have on-going problems with traffic congestion and finding parking.

 2. Longer Commute.